 Alison Kent sketched me “live” (i.e., not from a photo) and added watercolor a few minutes later.
-She’s on an Amtrak trip around the country, and fortunately, the train stops at Tyrone, a half mile from the bottom of Plummer’s Hollow.
+She was on an Amtrak trip around the country, and fortunately, the train stops at Tyrone, a half mile from the bottom of Plummer’s Hollow.
 Here’s a page from her sketchbook which includes a quick sketch of the Horseshoe Curve made from the train and three sketches from the morning porch:

 Click both photos to see larger versions.